dbt-labs/docs.getdbt.com/website/docs/guides/migration/versions/06-upgrading-to-v1.2.md

 ##### Testing grants with your adapter

-The tests for grants are implemented in the same way as the pytest tests that were introduced in dbt-core v1.1.0, in that they are importable and can you create adapter-specifc child classes of each test in your repo. for example see how [dbt-bigquery implements the tests](https://github.com/dbt-labs/dbt-bigquery/blob/main/tests/functional/adapter/test_grants.py).
-Notice the `BaseGrantsBigQuery` in which the mapping dict of standard privileges to BigQuery-specific prvilege names.
+The tests for grants are implemented in the same way as the pytest tests that were introduced in dbt-core v1.1.0, in that they are importable and can you create adapter-specific child classes of each test in your repo. for example see how [dbt-bigquery implements the tests](https://github.com/dbt-labs/dbt-bigquery/blob/main/tests/functional/adapter/test_grants.py).
+Notice the `BaseGrantsBigQuery` in which the mapping dict of standard privileges to BigQuery-specific privilege names.

 ```python
 class BaseGrantsBigQuery(BaseGrants):